emi420/Mootor/README.md

 # Mootor - HTML5 library for application development

 The main purpose of this project is to create a simple HTML5 library for application development, that helps web professionals to build fully customizable apps, for use in browsers or embedded in mobile applications.

-Current modules:
+Current modules (mootor.js):

-* core.js - Core functions and query selector
+* core - Core functions and query selector
-* fx.js - Visual FX (ex: show, hide, translate, ...)
+* gestures - Gestures (ex: onTapStart, onTapEnd, ...)
-* gestures.js- Gestures (ex: tapStart, tapEnd, ...)
+* fx - Visual FX (ex: translateFx, ...)

 and plugins:

-* app.js - Application
-* nav.js - Navigation
-* ui.js - User interface
+* ui - User interface
-* geo.js - Geolocalization
+* nav - Navigation
-* type.js - Typography
+* app - Application

 # About Mootor